akamburov/omnicorp-feedback-triage/README.md

 - **Shared Model/DTO Module**: Extract duplicated enums (`FeedbackCategory`, `FeedbackPriority`, `Sentiment`) and DTOs (`ErrorResponse`, `TriageResponse`) into a shared Maven module (`common-models`).
 - **Constant Management**: Centralize static strings (prompt templates, HTTP headers, API keys) into dedicated constant classes or Spring `@ConfigurationProperties`.
 - **UI Accessibility**: Add missing `for` / `htmlFor` attributes on HTML `<label>` elements across frontend React components for full accessibility compliance.
+- **LLM Providers**: The Google Gemini API implementation is more configurable than the OpenAI API.
+Duplicated code can be extracted into a shared classes.

 ---